 For most programs with a language component, you will receive credit for the next course(s) in the UW-Madison language sequence.
 These UW-Madison language equivalents are listed on your program’s course equivalent list.
 If you have taken prior language coursework in high school or have language experience, but have not taken that language at the college level and would like to earn more than the first semester in that language abroad, please take the UW Madison placement test before studying abroad.
 This will establish the next course in your language sequence.

 You cannot take foreign language courses abroad in languages other than the host country’s official language(s) unless you have received approval from the appropriate foreign language department at UW-Madison prior to departure.
-This approval must be verified by email; and sent to your Enrollment Specialist Advisor.
+This approval must be verified by email and sent to your Enrollment Manager.
 For example, students who wish to study Spanish while in Ireland need the approval of the Department of Spanish & Portuguese at UW-Madison prior to going abroad.

-If you are interested in taking a language not taught at UW-Madison, and is not the country’s official language, you should contact your Enrollment Specialist Advisor (e.g. you would like to take Berber while studying on a program in France).
-You will submit a course syllabus to your Enrollment Specialist Advisor, who will work to have the course evaluated for UW-Madison credit in a related department (e.g., African Cultural Studies for Berber).
+If you are interested in taking a language not taught at UW-Madison, and is not the country’s official language, you should contact your Enrollment Manager (e.g. you would like to take Berber while studying on a program in France).
+You will submit a course syllabus to your Enrollment Manager who will work to have the course evaluated for UW-Madison credit in a related department (e.g., African Cultural Studies for Berber).
 If a departmental equivalent cannot be given, a study abroad elective course equivalent (department listed as STDYABRD) will be assigned.

 Students taking language courses to fulfill the UW-Madison foreign language requirement cannot take the courses pass/fail.